SallyKolodny/xmr/Monero-Daemon-Configuration.md

 This service creates a named pipe which allows you to send commands to the *Monero Daemon* service.
 Like the *Monero Daemon* service definition, this service definition file should also be created in the `/etc/systemd/system` directory.
 A complete listing of the service definition file is shown below.
-You need to create this file as the *root* user.
+Create this file as the *root* user and name it `monerod.socket`.

 ```
 [Unit]